NIRSpec Detector Readout Modes and Patterns

 Figure 1 presents data characteristics of the traditional and IRS2 NIRSpec detector readout modes.
 Table 1 summarizes the readout patterns available in each of these modes and some key properties.
 Note that the IRS2 readout cannot be used with subarrays.
 The best choice of readout pattern should be made using the NIRSpec Detector Recommended Strategies article, and checking the ETC with specific target brightness and noise properties.

-Use of the IRS2 detector readout pattern options are recommended for FULL frame NIRSpec integrations that are not in danger of saturating the detector.
+Use of the IRS2 detector readout pattern options are recommended for all full frame NIRSpec integrations that are not in danger of saturating the detector.

 Table 1.
 Available NIRSpec detector readout patterns